onflow/cadence/docs/language.md

     ```

 - `fun contains(_ element: T): Bool`:
-  Indicates whether the given element of type `T` is in the array.
+  Returns true if the given element of type `T` is in the array.

     ```cadence,file=array-contains.cdc
     // Declare an array of integers.